 4. Orthopedic Surgeons

 What they treat: Injuries and diseases that affect your musculoskeletal system, which includes your bones, joints, ligaments, tendons, muscles, and nerves.
-Many specialize in certain parts of the body like the hips, knees, and feet.
+Many specialize in certain parts of the body like the hips, knees, and shoulders.
 Once they diagnose your injury or disorder, they'll create a treatment plan that could include medicine.
 They might also recommend exercises (or refer you to a physical therapist) to help restore movement, strength, and function to your body and teach you how to prevent further issues.
+They are trained as surgeons, so if surgery is necessary, they can do it.

 5. Physical Therapists

-What they treat: These professionals work with people recovering from injury or surgery or who are living with a long-term condition.
+What they treat: These professionals work with people recovering from injury or surgery.
 Physical therapists may use massage, stretching, heat, ice, and exercise to help ease your pain and increase your mobility.

-How to find one: The American Physical Therapy Association (apta.org).
+How to find one: Go to the website of the American Physical Therapy Association (apta.org).

 What they treat: Acupuncturists are trained to work with a wide range of conditions causing pain, including headaches, knee pain, low back pain, neck pain, sciatica, sprains, and osteoarthritis.
 They insert very thin needles into specific points on your body, which may stimulate chemicals that help block pain signals.
 Although needles might sound scary, most people feel little or no discomfort.